Albert0i/mysql-vs-redis/README.md

 Data in RDBMS is stored closely togther, index is essential means to enable fast access.
 In Redis, data is stored scatteringly, the actual position of data is obtained via calculation of key.
 No additional space and time on index is needed and constant time access is always ensured.

-Our test shows Redis 4 times faster than MySQL.
+Our test shows that primary key access in Redis is four times faster than MySQL.

 #### III.
 Bibliography